garethtdavies/docker-masterclass/README.md

 Echo server is up and listening...
 ```
 We'll explain the significance of `--tty` later, but for now it just means that
-we can stop the container using `Ctrl+C` which we're done with it.
+we can stop the container using `Ctrl+C` when we're done with it.
 The act of running the creates a new container instance based on that
 image, which is now running under the Docker daemon.
 Open a new terminal (which
 from this point on we'll call T2 with the terminal you ran the Docker image in